snktshrma/contribution/README.md

 - Changes already mentioned in the proposal
 - Rover was already working fine, so all the changes in parameters and code is done related to multicopter
-- Munticopter, as of now, can hold/maintain its altitude even after giving 2D-nav-goals from RVIZ
+- Multicopter, as of now, can hold/maintain its altitude even after giving 2D-nav-goals from RVIZ
-- Some minor bugs in obstacle avaoidance but thode are only for multicopter.
+- Some minor bugs in obstacle avaoidance but those are only for multicopter.
 For rover, it is working perfectly fine

 ### For integrating the offboard object avoidance with ArduPilot Auto mode

-- Made changes according to randy's pull on mavros code
+- Made changes according to Randy sir's pull on mavros code
 - Used mavlink_router and replaced rviz by Mission planner
 - Making changes mention by Voon to make a separate plugin (as already mentioned in my proposal)